 An orthodontist creates space for permanent teeth to find a clear path.

-The two face treatment reduces the requirement of pulling the permanent teeth in the future.
+The two-phase treatment reduces the requirement of pulling permanent teeth in the future.

-It normalizes the condition of a patient with the lower jaw, especially in the underbite conditions.
+It normalizes the condition of a patient with a lower jaw, especially in underbite conditions.

-The two face treatment helps correct the shape of the bone supporting the teeth.
+The two-phase treatment helps correct the shape of the bone supporting the teeth.

 The resting period offers permanent teeth the freedom of movement as they continue to grow.